Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Adiabatic and diabatic evolution

 \subsection{Previous work}

-To set the stage for our results on the adiabatic theorem for unbounded Hamiltonians, we first briefly review key earlier results.
-We note that unlike these earlier works, we will provide explicit expressions for the constants involved in the bound of our adiabatic theorem for unbounded Hamiltonians.
+To set the stage for our results on the adiabatic theorem, we first briefly review key earlier results.
+We note that unlike these earlier works, we will provide an explicit expression for the adiabatic timescale, that does not diverge with the cutoff of the Hamiltonian in most relevant examples and is ready to be used both analytically and numerically.
 This is an important aspect of the novelty of our contribution to the topic.

-Jansen, Ruskai, and Seiler (JRS) gave several bounds, including~\cite[Theorem 3]{Jansen:07}: \begin{quote} Suppose that the spectrum of $H(s)$ restricted to $P(s)$ consists of $d(s)$ eigenvalues (each possibly degenerate, crossing permitted) separated by a gap $2\D(s)$ from the rest of the spectrum of $H(s)$, and $H$, $H'$, and $H''$ are bounded operators.
+Such a ready-to-use result was obtained for finite-dimensional (bounded) Hamiltonians by Jansen, Ruskai, and Seiler (JRS), and our results closely follow their work.
+They prove several bounds, including~\cite[Theorem 3]{Jansen:07}: \begin{quote} Suppose that the spectrum of $H(s)$ restricted to $P(s)$ consists of $d(s)$ eigenvalues (each possibly degenerate, crossing permitted) separated by a gap $2\D(s)$ from the rest of the spectrum of $H(s)$, and $H$, $H'$, and $H''$ are bounded operators.
 Let $P_{t_f}(s)\equiv \Utot(s) P(0) \Utot^\dag(s)$.
-Then \bes \ees \end{quote} The assumption of boundedness of $H$, $H'$, and $H''$ is the crucial one from our perspective, and the one we avoid in this work.
+Then \bes \ees \end{quote} The direct dependence on $\|H'\|$ and $\|H''\|$ is the crucial one from our perspective, and the one we avoid in this work.
+Indeed these norms diverge with the cutoff for, e.g., a time-dependent harmonic oscillator or the hydrogen atom.